Lawmakers propose ‘no-fly’ list to protect airline crews - NewsBreak

 LOS ANGELES ( NewsNation ) — Lawmakers have proposed a permanent “no-fly” list for unruly passengers, as part of an effort to address and stop violent incidents on airplanes.

 Under the “ Protection From Abusive Passengers Act ,” proposed Wednesday, people convicted of assaulting crew members aboard an aircraft could be placed on a “no-fly” list that would be maintained by the Transportation Security Administration (TSA).
-In addition, those people could be barred from special programs that allow for expedited passenger screening, including the TSA’s PreCheck program or Global Entry, which is managed by U.S. Customs and Border Protection (CBP).Biden marks Ketanji Brown Jackson’s SCOTUS confirmation
+In addition, those people could be barred from special programs that allow for expedited passenger screening, including the TSA’s PreCheck program or Global Entry, which is managed by U.S. Customs and Border Protection (CBP).Is a 4-day workweek beneficial?
+What a business expert says

 Last year, the TSA tallied nearly 6,000 unruly passenger reports, with more than 4,000 related to mask compliance.
 The Federal Aviation Administration (FAA) also launched investigations into more than 1,000 of those cases.